Attending to relationship

 “The key to creating or transforming community, then, is to see the power in the small but important elements of being with others.
 The shift we seek needs to be embodied in each invitation we make, each relationship we encounter, and each meeting we attend.
 For at the most operational and practical level, after all the thinking about policy, strategy, mission, and milestones, it gets down to this: How are we going to be when we gather together?”

-- Peter Block, Community: The Structure of Belonging
+- Peter Block,

 Whilst the concept of ‘container building’ often resides in facilitation circles, I want to draw attention to it, as it is a core building block of experimentation practice - one which enables the constructive criticism and collaborative culture on which the practice thrives.